SyncholisticMG/gh/chapter1/ch1MBSComplex.md

 The prophets tell of a a story already written.

-Do not diminish your position as a living and sentient being.
+Don't diminish your position as a living and sentient being.
 You are creating within this world.
 Your free will choices unfold the story.
 As the story unfolds,